 Who can witness an affidavit of heirship?

-The witness cannot be an heir, a relative of the descendent, or have any interest in the estate.
-With an affidavit of heirship in Texas, the witnesses must swear that they knew the decedent for an extended period; the descendent did not owe any debts; the identity of the descendent’s family members and heirs; where and when the descendent died; and that they will not have any financial gain from the descendent’s estate.
+The witness cannot be an heir, a relative of the decedent, or have any interest in the estate.
+With an affidavit of heirship in Texas, the witnesses must swear that they knew the decedent for an extended period; the decedent did not owe any debts; the identity of the decedent’s family members and heirs; where and when the decedent died; and that they will not have any financial gain from the decedent’s estate.

 Do I need an attorney to draft an heirship affidavit?

-Yes, you can certainly work with an attorney.
-However, each title company handling the sale of the property determines what needs to be included per their underwriters.
-Therefore, they usually have their own heirship affidavit that has been drawn up by their lawyers, that adheres to their specific requirements.
+Yes, you can certainly work with an attorney to prepare the form with you, as long as you provide them with all the necessary documentation.
+However, each title company determines what needs to be included per their underwriters.
+Therefore, they usually have their own heirship affidavit drawn up by their lawyers that adheres to their specific requirements.

 Does an affidavit of heirship need to be recorded in Texas?

 Yes, after the affidavit is signed and executed, it must be filed with the county deed records where the decedent's real property is located.
 The purpose of recording it with the county is so it can serve as evidence of the property's history once it's been on file for five years.